Trust Building in a Trilateral China Japan Western Negotiation

 Following the presentation, we answered the numerous questions that were posed, but otherwise the feedback was rather limited.
 It took a great deal of perseverance to keep the issue in the limelight and push for a pilot study to be conducted in China.

 Three members of our staff accompanied them: two from Beijing, one from Hong Kong, and me.
 The host Chinese company covered the airfares for the five Chinese, while we covered all other expenses.
-This allowed us to gain favour in the friendship stakes; we believe they will feel obliged to return the favour—we hope by arranging the trials and approval process for our technology.
+This allowed us to gain favor in the friendship stakes; we believe they will feel obliged to return the favor—we hope by arranging the trials and approval process for our technology.

 The visit to Australia was really a relationship-building phase, designed to give the Chinese an overview of the technology, show them Australian hospitality, and build the all-important relationship of trust.